 If the power of attorney form does not include all the information as instructed it will not be accepted.

 The power of attorney form shall be valid until superseded, revoked or by the death of the taxpayer(s) or representative(s).

-Tax information can be disclosed to the appropriate party possessing power of attorney if the "Check Here" box on page 2 has been marked.
+Tax information can be disclosed to the appropriate party possessing power of attorney if the "Check Here" box on the appropriate form (Form 502, Form 505, etc.) has been marked.
 This authority extends to the estimated payments made for the subsequent tax year.

 Power of attorney forms can be mailed, faxed or scanned and e-mailed.

 If mailing the forms they can be sent to:

 Comptroller of Maryland

 P.O.
 Box 1829

 If faxing the forms they can be faxed to 410-260-6213.